 Evidence is slowly accumulating that moving up the CMM hierarchy leads to improvements in product cost, quality, and timeliness.
 The SEI website lists several case studies of high-maturity organizations and the benefits they have achieved.
-According to one multi-organization statistical study, total development costs decreased by 5 to 10 per cent for every further level attained.
-Another study examined thirty software projects in the systems integration division of a large IT firm over the period 1984-96, and estimated the effects of moving from Level 1 to 3 to be an increase of 578 per cent in the lines of code per error, a reduction of 30 per cent in cycle time, and a reduction of 17 per cent in personmonths of effort.
+According to one multi-organization statistical study (Clark, 1999), total development costs decreased by 5 to 10% for every further level attained.
+Another study (Harter, Krishnan, Slaughter, 2000) examined 30 software projects in the systems integration division of a large IT firm over the period 1984-96, and estimated the effects of moving from Level 1 to 3 to be an increase of 578% in the lines of code per error, a reduction of 30% in cycle time, and a reduction of 17% in person-months of effort.
+(Other multi-organization studies include Krishnan, Kriebel, Kekre, Mukhopadhyay, 2000; Herbsleb, Zubrow, Goldenson, Hayes, Paulk, 1997.)

 Skeptics remain unconvinced.
 Critics of process approaches argue that these gains may be specific to the sampled organizations.
 More fundamentally, they may be earned at the expense of developer morale and commitment, and given the importance of developers' attitudes to performance, any performance gains may therefore be ephemeral.
+However, we currently lack any reliable evidence on how developers actually respond to the discipline of CMM.